The SaaS Recipe for Usage-Based Billing and Product-Led Growth

 2. Refine usage- based pricing based on real-time feedback

 One of the strengths of the usage-based model is that you can tailor it to many customers, without losing the people who would otherwise be squeezed between tiers.
 But once you determine which metrics you are billing for, setting the actual price requires a bit of science and a little bit of magic.

 With each new service, Observ8 took the time to ask two simple, but crucial, questions:

 - What is the value of this service?

 - How can we price it?

-Part of the reason usage-based pricing is particularly well-suited to a SaaS business like Observ8 is because it’s very easy to run A/B testing.
+Part of the reason usage-based pricing is particularly well-suited to a SaaS business like Observ8 is because it’s very easy to run A/B tests.
 With usage-based pricing, you’re constantly getting feedback from customers, minute by minute, day by day, based on consumption.

-Observ8 could offer a sample price to a few customers, and track how the price change effects customer adoption.
+Observ8 could offer a sample price to a few customers, and track how the price change affects customer adoption.
 They can then adjust until they find the sweet spot.
 No customer surveys, no user groups, just data-driven pricing.

 3. Upsell and cross-sell based on usage data